ava-labs/hypersdk/README.md

 database, `hypervms` store different types of data (state, blocks, metadata, etc.) under a set of distinct paths in `avalanchego's` provided `chainData` directory.
-This structure enables anyone running a `hypervm` to employ multiple logical disk drives to increase a `hyperchain's`throughput (which may otherwise be capped by a single disk's IO).
+This structure enables anyone running a `hypervm` to employ multiple logical disk drives to increase a `hyperchain's` throughput (which may otherwise be capped by a single disk's IO).

 ### Optimized Block Execution Out-of-the-Box
 The `hypersdk` is primarily about an obsession with hyper-speed and hyper-scalability (and making it easy for developers to achieve both by wrapping their work in opinionated and performant abstractions).
-Developers don't care how easy it is to launch or maintain their own blockchain if it can't process thounsands of transactions per second with low time-to-finality.
+Developers don't care how easy it is to launch or maintain their own blockchain if it can't process thousands of transactions per second with low time-to-finality.
 For this reason, most development time on the `hypersdk` thus far has been dedicated to making block verification and state management as fast and efficient as possible, which both play a large role in making this